Local Sport Grant Program

 - Individuals, groups of individuals and unincorporated organisations

-- Incorporated not-for-profit organisations that are not a Sport associated with the list of sports at Appendix B in the Guidelines
+- Incorporated not-for-profit organisations that are not associated with a sport listed at Appendix A

-- Clubs whose activities are not considered to be active in nature e.g. Remote/Radio controlled activities, fishing
+- Clubs whose activities are considered to be of a recreational nature e.g., remote/radio-controlled activities, fishing

 - National Sporting Organisations

 - Organisations limited by shares

 - Government departments and agencies

 - Educational institutions including schools and their Parents and Citizens (P&C’s), Universities, TAFE, Colleges and childcare centres

 - Local Government Authorities operating under the Local Government Act, 1993